goker/esp32-expressive-arm/README.md

 All demos use **minimum jerk trajectories** for smooth, human-like motion.

+**Note:** Some older demos in the `demos/` folder that use the `set_servo()` API are broken and won't be fixed.
+They represent an outdated approach to movement control.
+Use the demos listed above or the workflow system in `chicken/` for current functionality.

 ## Web Calibration Tool

 Interactive web interface for servo calibration and testing: